Once in a Lifetime Love: Background

-In an interview with The Virginian-Pilot, Walker stated that Once in a Lifetime Love was one of his favorite songs and said, "It's probably the best vocal performance I've ever given.
-I was listening to Whitney Houston's version of I Will Always Love You - man, I want to write something like that."
+In an interview with The Virginian-Pilot, Walker stated that "Once in a Lifetime Love" was one of his favorite songs and said, "It's probably the best vocal performance I've ever given.
+I was listening to Whitney Houston's version of "I Will Always Love You" - man, I want to write something like that."

 During an interview with Billboard, Walker mentioned that producer Doug Johnson was crucial for the performance.
 Walker stated, "I think he got everything there is to get out of me."

 Content

 The song is about a man who asks his lover if their love is a once-in-a-lifetime experience and what would happen if they never had a chance at it.
 He ponders what would happen if he never told his lover he loves her.

 Reception

-Lance Ringel of the Lakeland Ledger praised the song by writing, "Citing Whitney Houston and Toni Braxton as role models, Walker crafts a near-flawless power balled in "Once in a Lifetime Love".
+Lance Ringel of the Lakeland Ledger praised the song by writing, "Citing Whitney Houston and Toni Braxton as role models, Walker crafts a near-flawless power ballad in "Once in a Lifetime Love".
 The production builds the song perfectly, and when the singer hits an unexpected high note near the end, the effect is electric.
-Greg Crawford of the Detroit Free Press wrote, "If he doesn't quite raise the roof with the power ballad "Once in a Lifetime Love," he at least pushes himself to some new vocal and emotional heights."
+Greg Crawford of the Detroit Free Press wrote, "If he doesn't quite raise the roof with the power ballad "Once in a Lifetime Love", he at least pushes himself to some new vocal and emotional heights."